Getting StartedBuild an Extension

 • delete - DELETE rows

-• alterDrop - ALTER/DROP operations
+• alterDrop - ALTER / DROP TABLE

 Filesystem Operations